SWCC Policy Related to Legislation Regarding Admissions

 1. Disclosure of the nature of the offense for which he/she has been convicted;

 3. Statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the college campus in accordance with federal and state law if he/she is admitted or reinstated.

-D. The Dean of Student Services will inform the applicant/withdrawn student by letter of the decision of the appeals panel.
+D. The Dean of Student Success will inform the applicant/withdrawn student by letter of the decision of the appeals panel.
 The decision of the appeals panel shall be final.